lawrennd/old_talks/_deepgp/includes/deep-olympic.md

 ### Deep GP Fit

+\slides{* Can a Deep Gaussian process help?

+* Deep GP is one GP feeding into another.}

-Let's see if a deep Gaussian process can help here.
+\notes{Let's see if a deep Gaussian process can help here.
 We will construct a deep Gaussian process with one hidden layer (i.e. one Gaussian process feeding into another).

 Build a Deep GP with an additional hidden layer (one dimensional) to fit the model.
 }